thinkb4/a-walk-in-react/day_02.md

 ### Props as children

-If your intention is to nest content in a JSX tag, you can pass props and the child component will recieve the content in the _children_ propertie.
+If your intention is to nest content in a JSX tag, you can pass props and the child component will receive the content in the _children_ property.

 ```javascript
 function Form(props) {